Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Methods

 Driven by the motivation that \textbf{Leveraging Stronger pre-trained models and Fewer trainable parameters for Superior generalizability}, we choose to fine-tune VFMs with a reduced parameter set.
 A straightforward thought might involve a smaller decode head; however, this method merely acts as a passive receiver of feature maps from the backbone, lacking the flexibility to effectively adapt a frozen backbone for generating task-specific or scene-specific features.
 In contrast, we propose to embed a mechanism, named ``Rein", between the layers within the backbone.
 Rein actively refines and forwards the feature maps from each layer to the subsequent one.
 This approach allows us to more effectively utilize the powerful capabilities of VFMs, much like using rein to control a horse.

-Given a pre-trained VFM with parameters $\Phi_{M}$, consisting of a sequence of layers $L_1,L_2,\ldots,L_N$, a decode head $\mathcal{H}$ parameterized by $\theta_{h}$, and the Rein strategy with parameters $\theta_{r}$, the optimization objective can be written as:
+Given a pre-trained VFM with parameters $\Phi_{M}$, consisting of a sequence of layers $L_1,L_2,\ldots,L_N$, a decode head $\mathcal{H}$ parameterized by $\theta_{h}$, and the Rein strategy with parameters $\theta_{R}$, the optimization objective can be written as:

-where $x_i$ and $y_i$ denote the input image and its corresponding ground truth, respectively, and $N_d$ signifies the total number of datasets. $\mathcal{F}_{\Phi_{M},\theta_{r}}$ represents the forward process of VFM after applying the Rein strategy.
+where $x_i$ and $y_i$ denote the input image and its corresponding ground truth, respectively, and $N_d$ signifies the total number of samples. $\mathcal{F}_{\Phi_{M},\theta_{R}}$ represents the forward process of VFM after applying the Rein strategy.